 Tech-savvy employees are a must-have in the modern accounting world.
 General software and accounting-specific programs like QuickBooks are used on an everyday basis.
-What’s more, employees must be able to adapt to new technology if you decide to switch programs or upgrade your systems.
+What’s more, employees must be able to adapt to new technology if they decide to switch programs or upgrade the business systems.

 Employees should also be able to identify errors or inconsistencies when using technology.
 What if a spreadsheet formula is referencing an incorrect cell?
 What if they notice a fellow employee is recording transactions improperly?
 These small slip-ups can become more serious problems if your accounting department doesn’t catch them right away.

 Great accounting employees are always looking for ways to improve processes for themselves and their co-workers.
 These can range from minor changes to forms to complete overhauls of internal reporting.
 You should already have a business environment that encourages employees to pitch their own ideas, and the right employees will make sure their ideas are heard.

 Today’s accountants and bookkeepers are oftentimes the main contact point between your business and clients and vendors.
 People skills are a necessity whether an accountant is following up on payments or has questions about purchase orders.